Savvythelegend/PGDocs/docs/connection_pooling.md

 cnpg_pgbouncer_stats_total_xact_time{database="pgbouncer"} 0
 ```

-!!!
-Info
+:::info
 For a better understanding of the metrics please refer to the PgBouncer documentation.

 As for clusters, a specific pooler can be monitored using the
 [Prometheus operator's](https://github.com/prometheus-operator/prometheus-operator) resource